 Most often, free T4 is low because the thyroid doesn’t have the resources to produce the proper amount of T4.
 The thyroid needs iodine and tyrosine to produce thyroid hormones.
 Increasing the consumption of iodine-rich foods, reducing exposure to chlorine, fluoride and bromine (this is incredibly important!), and taking an iodine supplement can often help improve this imbalance.

 If you’re concerned about taking iodine when you have thyroid disease, read this post and it should answer your questions.

-Remember to talk to a nutritionist or health practitioner who’s had lengthy training in nutrition to help you figure out how much iodine your body needs.
+Remember to talk to a nutritionist or health practitioner who’s had lengthy training in nutrition to help you figure out how much iodine or iron your body needs.
 Self-diagnosing often doesn’t go well, so it’s worth paying a practitioner for their expertise.